Information Regarding the Coronavirus

 If you are part of our community, how can we assist you?
 Are you over 50 or immunocompromised and don’t think it’s a good idea to venture out?
 Could we help by delivering groceries and/or pet supplies to your home?
 If we can, we will!
 Email us!

 Hang in there friends, and as Neil Young would croon: “keep on rockin’ in the free world”.

 Peace, love and health, Dr & Mrs Priddy

 Who We Are

-Dallas Veterinary Clinic is a private, local, family owned small business where we get to know our clients and furry friends who become part of our DVC family as we care for them over their lifetime.
+Dallas Veterinary Clinic is a private, local, family-owned small business where we get to know our clients and furry friends who become part of our DVC family as we care for them over their lifetime.
 Dr. Ashley W. Priddy and his wife, Mrs. Ashley J. Priddy purchased the practice from Dr. Mark Tolleson in 2016.
 Dallas Veterinary Clinic has been locally owned and operated since 1965 and we are the 3rd owners.
 Dr. White opened Dallas Veterinary Clinic in a shopping center behind North Park Centre soon after the shopping mall was built in 1965.
 That row of shops was demolished in the 1990s to make way for expansion and parking, and Dr. Tolleson bought the practice from Dr. White and re-opened the clinic at Walnut Hill & Central Expy in 1998.
 When that shopping center was acquired and redeveloped our lease was canceled and we are grateful to have found our forever home on Sherry Lane…